 A drug bust for pot could mean losing your job or a number of other collateral consequences, such as loss of public benefits.
 Legalizing marijuana would drastically cut back on the bloated prison population, save money, and prevent people from being punished in a way that’s disproportionate with the crime.

-If you or someone you love has been arrested for a drug offense, The Koffel Law Firm can step in to help.
+If you or someone you love has been arrested for a drug offense, Koffel Brininger Nesbitt can step in to help.
 We are passionate about treatment, rehabilitation, and fairness for all.